 \section{Introduction}

-Many modern spatial analyses involve observations recorded over spatial units of differing locations, sizes, and geometries, creating fundamental challenges for modeling dependence across spatial supports.
-Such settings are common in environmental science and related areas such as air pollution epidemiology~\citep[e.g.,][]{ellis2023animal, zhong2024spatial}, where different aspects of the same underlying process are observed at multiple spatial resolutions.
+Many modern spatial analyses require defining dependence across observations indexed by spatial units with heterogeneous locations, sizes, and geometries.
 Several closely related statistical problems arise from this mismatch.
-Change of support refers to predicting a process indexed on one spatial scale using observations collected on another \citep{gelfand2001change}, with downscaling denoting the special case in which information aggregated over coarse spatial units is used to infer values at a finer resolution~\citep{zheng2025spatial}.
+Change of support refers to predicting a process indexed on one spatial scale using observations collected on another~\citep{gelfand2001change}, with downscaling denoting the special case in which information aggregated over coarse spatial units is used to infer values at a finer resolution~\citep{zheng2025spatial}.
 When observations on the same phenomenon are simultaneously available at multiple spatial resolutions, the problem is commonly framed as spatial data fusion~\citep{moraga2017geostatistical}.
-In addition, response and explanatory variables are often observed on incompatible spatial supports, a setting known as spatial misalignment~\citep{gotway2002combining}.
-Despite differing terminology, these problems share a common structure: the need to model dependence between spatial units that differ in their spatial support.
+In addition, response and explanatory variables are often observed on incompatible spatial supports, a setting known as spatial misalignment~\citep{godoy2026voronoi}.
+Although these settings are often treated separately, they expose a common methodological challenge: constructing valid dependence structures on collections of spatial sets rather than on points.